• Home

 6. The Hawai’i Daughters Guild of California

+The Hawai’i Daughters Guild of California has awarded more than $350,000 in scholarships since 1970.
 Scholarships are awarded on a competitive basis.
-Consideration is given to scholastic achievements, extra-curricular activities, community service, financial need, background, and career goals.
-These topics should be covered in a required autobiographical essay.
+Consideration is given to scholastic achievements, extra-curricular activities, community service, financial need, background, and career goals — all addressed in a required autobiographical essay.
+A personal interview is also part of the selection process.

 Eligibility requirements: